sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc bam_slice -h
-   usage: fuc bam_slice [-h] [--no_index] input_bam region output_bam
+   usage: fuc bam_slice [-h] [--no_index] bam region out

    This command will slice a SAM/BAM/CRAM file.
+It essentially wraps the 'pysam.view' method.

-By default, the command will create a accompanying index file (.bai) for the output BAM file.
+   By default, the command will index the output file.
+Use the '--no_index' flag to skip this.

+   usage examples:
+     $ fuc bam_slice in.bam chr1:100-200 out.bam
+     $ fuc bam_slice in.sam 4:300-400 out.sam
+     $ fuc bam_slice in.cram chr1:100-200 out.cram --no_index

    positional arguments:
-     input_bam   input BAM file
+     bam         input BAM file
-     region      target region
+     region      region ('chrom:start-end')
-     output_bam  output BAM file
+     out         output file

    optional arguments:
      -h, --help  show this help message and exit